 SPED-7724 - Collaboration and Inclusion: Severe Disabilities

-Covers various collaborative roles required of teachers of students with severe disabilities, with emphasis on support of inclusion programs.
-Specific topics include consultation and collaboration with other service providers, trans-disciplinary team and integrated programming models, working with paraeducators, and collaboration with parents and families.
+Covers various collaborative roles and responsibilities of teachers with an emphasis on support of behavior intervention planning.
+Specific topics include consultation and collaboration with other service providers, transdisciplinary team and integrated programming models, working with paraeducators, and collaboration with parents and families.
 Issues related to cultural and language diversity that impact collaboration also will be discussed.

 SPED-7726 - Autism: Collaboration and Instruction